kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 ## Specifying `selectors`

-Selectors can be used to target specific resources for a function execution.
-Some of the example use-cases are:
-1. Run a function on all deployments in `mysql` subpackage.
-2. Run a function on all deployments and services in the `wordpress` package.
-3. Run a function on all GCS bucket resources with namespace `my-ns`.
+In some cases, you want to invoke the function only on a subset of resources based on a selection criteria.
+This can be accomplished using selectors.
+At a high level, selectors work as follows:

 ![img](/static/images/func-target.svg)

+Resources that are selected are passed as input to the function.
+Resources that are not selected are passed through unchanged.

-Example 1: Let's add a function to the pipeline that adds an annotation to resources of `mysql` subpackage only.
+For example, let's add a function to the pipeline that adds an annotation to resources of `mysql` subpackage only:

 ```yaml
 # wordpress/Kptfile (Excerpt)